-NOTE 7 - DONATED SERVICES AND FACILITIES
+NOTE 7 - DONATED SERVICES AND GOODS

 All management services provided to Asha are donated.
 Contributed services are recognized if the services received (a) increase or enhance long-lived assets or (b) require specialized skills, are provided by individuals possessing those skills, and would typically need to be purchased if not provided by donations.
-We estimate the fair value of such services to be \$170,051 for the year ended December 31, 2018.
-We also received \$2,685 in donated goods during the year.
+We estimate the fair value of such services to be \$171,713 and \$170,051 for the years ended December 31, 2019 and 2018, respectively.
+We also received \$0 and \$2,685 in donated goods during the years ended December 31, 2019 and 2018, respectively.